jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (d) every member of an advisory committee:
   (e) the Bank:
   (f) every director of the Bank.
-(3) Any money required for the purposes of this section must be paid out of the Crown Bank Account without further appropriation than this section.
+(3) Any money required for the purposes of this section must be paid out of a Crown Bank Account without further appropriation than this section.
 (4) The indemnity conferred by subsection (1) extends to legal costs incurred in defending a proceeding.
 (5) Within 12 sitting days of the making of any payment under this section, the Minister must present to the House of Representatives a report which contains details of the circumstances giving rise to the liability of the Crown, the amount of the payment, the person to whom the payment was made and any other relevant matters.